tjhladish/covid-abm/exp/vac_impact/2022-01-09-UF-ABM-Abstract.md

 We explicitly model all previous waves of the pandemic, and a vaccine-roll out based on what has occurred in Florida (i.e., health care workers first, followed age-eligibility changes as they occurred in the state).

 ## Transmillibily
+The transmissibiliy advantage for Omicron is modeled as relative to the assumed transmissibility of delta.
+In our 'high transmission advantage' scenario, Omicron is assumed to have a relative infectiousness of XX times the infectiousness of Delta.
+In our 'low transmission advantage' scenario, Omicron is assumed to have a relative infectiousness of XX times the infectiousness of Delta.

 ## Generation time
 Our model assumes that the wildtype virus and non-Omicron mutants have average latent and incubation periods of XX and XX days (respectively).